sonic-net/SONiC/doc/pic/recursive_route.md

 2. The same logic and work flow could be applied to add paths to NHG, a.k.a zebra_rnh_fixup_depends() is a generic logic.

 #### Overlay NHG handling
-For SRV6 and EVPN type routes, their next hops store corresponding VPN context such as vpn-sid and vni/label.
-These VPN context along with the nexthop addresses, together form the key for the nhg (Next Hop Group).
-We refer to this type of next hop as an overlay next hop group.
+For SRV6 and EVPN routes, their next hops store specific VPN context information, such as vpn-sid and vni/label.
+These VPN contexts, combined with the next hop addresses, collectively compose the key for the nhg (Next Hop Group).
+This type of next hop is referred to as an overlay next hop group.

-One issue from previous underlay NHG handling is that we cannot find the overlay NHE (Next Hop Entry) solely based on the route address.
-To fix this issue, we always create a separate additional pic nexthop for the next hops of SRV6 and EVPN type routes.
-This pic_nh will only contain the specific next hop address, and we establish dependents relationships for the pic_nh similar to those for other underlay recursive type next hops.
-On the meanwhile, we create an association between the pic_nh and the original overlay nh ( a.k.a PIC CONTEXT NHG).
-Any underlay change's backwalk would find pic_nh if it is in the dependent list, then quickly fix up according to the overlay nhg pointed to by the pic_nh, ensuring fast traffic switching.
+One issue encountered with previous handling of underlay NHGs is the inability to locate the overlay NHE solely based on the route address.
+To address this issue, a separate additional PIC nexthop is now always created for the next hops of SRV6 and EVPN route types.
+This pic_nh exclusively contains the specific next hop address, with dependent relationships established for it similar to those for other underlay recursive-type next hops.
+Concurrently, an association is established between the pic_nh and the original overlay nh (referred to as PIC CONTEXT NHG).

+By employing this approach, we can utilize the same zebra_rnh_fixup_depends() function to promptly rectify overlay NHGs when underlay events affect the reachability of overlay nexthops.

-The new forwarding chain would be illustrated in the following graph.
+The new forwarding chain is depicted in the following graph.
 <figure align=center>
     <img src="images_recursive/path_remove_pic.png" >
-    <figcaption>Figure 3-new.
+    <figcaption>Figure 11.
 The forwarding chain with overlay NHG<figcaption>
 </figure>

-No matter PIC edge or PIC core case, we will always trigger NHG update for both pic_nh and corresponding NHGs.
-Different NHG objects would be handed differently.
+Regardless of whether it's a PIC edge or PIC core scenario, NHG updates will always be initiated for PIC_NHGs first, then their corresponding PIC_CONTEXT_NHGs.
+Different NHG objects will be managed distinctively, as outlined in the table below.

 | Cases |     SRv6 VPN  |       EVPN       |
 |:------|:-----------|:----------------------|